-A number of variables were considered for inclusion as indicators in the FWI, but only two were considered sufficiently informative to be carried forward into the framework: adult returns (returns, catch or estimated PFA) and return rates (i.e.
+A number of variables were considered for inclusion as indicators in the FWI, but only two were considered sufficiently informative to be carried forward into the framework: adult returns (returns, catch or estimated PFA) and return rates (i.e. smolt survival rates, marine survival).
+These are available, by sea age class, for a number of monitored rivers throughout the North Atlantic and can be directly related to the management objectives for the fishery.

-3.5.2.3 Establishing threshold values
+3.5.2.3.
+Establishing threshold values